Self-hosted Gitlab Runners on AKS, with Managed Identities

 The code used in this post is located in https://gitlab.com/ascodenl/gitlab-runner-aks

 The great thing about using Managed Identities in Azure is that they cannot be (ab)used to run elsewhere, like Service Principals can.
 Yes, you can use workload identities conditional access policies nowadays, but SP's are basically just another username/password combination that can be abused for other purposes than they were meant for.
 Managed Identities are a special type of Service Principal (which is an Azure Enterprise Application Registration under the hood) that can only be used when attached to an Azure resource.
 When connected to a Kubernetes service account, the managed identity permissions can be assumed by the pod that has that service account attached.
 This allows for fine-grained permissions for specific purposes, for specific Gitlab runners.
-For example, a runner that is purpose-built for building container images that pushes to Azure Container Registry - using a Managed Identity that only has the AcrPush
+For example, a runner that is purpose-built for building container images that pushes to Azure Container Registry - using a Managed Identity that only has the AcrPush permission on the ACR(s) it needs to push to.

 The case for self-hosted Gitlab Runners

 "Why not use the Gitlab provided runners"?
 I hear that quite often.
-In summary, self-hosted GitLab runners are ideal when you need maximum control, security, and flexibility for your CI/CD jobs, want to optimize costs at scale, or have specific compliance and infrastructure requirements that (what Gitlab calls) Instance runners
+In summary, self-hosted GitLab runners are ideal when you need maximum control, security, and flexibility for your CI/CD jobs, want to optimize costs at scale, or have specific compliance and infrastructure requirements that (what Gitlab calls) Instance runners cannot meet.
+Yes, it requires maintenance but it outweighs the added benefits - especially in environments with heavy compliance requirements like the Financial industry.

 Slightly more detailed, for several reasons: